Southend Faith and Belief Festival

 Hoping we can return to normal celebrations soon

-almost 3 years ago
+about 5 years ago

 We can sing outside at Eastwood Evangelical Church

-by SimonWerrett, almost 3 years ago
+by SimonWerrett, about 5 years ago

 Zoom has been great for us since March 2020 when we had to close our building and move online.
 We initially were meeting every day at 10.30 for different activities, which when you could not go out was a great opportunity to talk to people.
 From July 2020 as restrictions eased we met 3 or 4 times a week.